sass/sass/README.md

 ### Member

-A *member* is anything that's defined either by the user or the implementation and is identified by a Sass identifier.
-This currently includes variables, mixins, functions, and placeholder selectors.
-Each member type has its own namespace, so for example the variable `$name` doesn't conflict with the placeholder selector `%name`.
+A *member* is a Sass construct that's defined either by the user or the implementation and is identified by a Sass identifier.
+This currently includes variables, mixins, and functions (but *not* placeholder selectors).
+Each member type has its own namespace, so for example the variable `$name` doesn't conflict with the mixin `name`.
 All members have definitions associated with them, whose specific structure depends on the type of the given member.
-Variables, mixins, and functions have intuitive definitions, but placeholder selectors' definitions just indicate which [module](#module) they come from.

-There's some question of whether placeholders ought to be considered members, and consequently [namespaced](#resolving-members) like other members.
-On one hand, they're frequently used in parallel with mixins as the API exposed by a library, which suggests that they should be namespaced like the mixins they parallel.
-On the other hand, this usage is somewhat discouraged since it doesn't treat them like selectors, and not namespacing them would potentially free up characters like `.` or `:` to be used as namespace separators.

 ### Extension